Sign

 For this we pray.

-as we celebrate National Seafarers' Day
+2. That as we celebrate National Seafarers' Day

 we may pray for those who work at sea